 Collaborate with Other Scholars #

-If you are the first author, or worst, sole author, in all of your publications, search committee might get the sense that you are an asshole: not willing or being able to get along with others.
+If you are the first author, or worst, sole author, in all of your publications, the search committee might get the sense that you are an asshole: not willing or being able to get along with others.
 That might hurt your chances of getting hired.
 It’s best that you have first author papers but also second or third author papers.

 Publish Consistently #

 After your first publication, it’s best if you can keep publishing at least one paper each year.
-This will send the signal that you are consistant.
+This will send the signal that you are consistent.
 If you have papers published in the first year, no papers in the second and third year, and two or three papers in the fourth year, people reading your CV will feel you are inconsistent.